ReApptor/ReApptor.TypeScript.Linq/README.md

 This project was generated using [Nx](https://nx.dev) Extensible Build Framework.

+## Working with component library

+- All development is done in feature branches.
+- Name of feature branch should follow following pattern feature/{ticket}-{description} Example ```feature/RSW-450-branch-instructions```
+- All pull requests should have at least 2 reviewers-
+- All pull requests should be approved by someone else than the original committer before merging to master
+- When merging to master from feature branch use ```git squash``` and remove feature the branch.

 ## Development server

 Run `npm run Start:Renta.TestApplication.WebUI` for a dev server.